marina-kan/wine/README.md

 jupyter nbconvert --to html wine.ipynb
 ```

-This will generate the HTML report, which can then be viewed by any browser of your choice, or converted to PDF.
+This will generate the HTML report, which can be viewed in any browser or converted to PDF.